AdobeDocs/creative-cloud-enterprise.en/help/max2020/cclibraries.md

 * Easily collaborate on projects directly from your favorite apps

 **Presented by:**
-Ashley Dvorin, Senior Solution Consultant (Digital Media)
+Ashley Dvorin, Senior Solutions Consultant (Digital Media)